This blog may contain affiliate links. Read our disclosure policy for more info.

 9. Bow Lake

-Bow Lake Viewpoint is simply a pull-over bay on the side of the highway as you leave Lake Louise and start driving along the Icefields Parkway towards Jasper.
+Bow Lake Viewpoint is simply a pull-over bay on the side of the highway as you leave Lake Louise and start driving along the Icefields Parkway toward Jasper.
 Its location has been created because of the amazing view from this specific spot overlooking Bow Lake.

-Last time Daniel and I stopped at this viewpoint we actually saw a Grizzly bear!
+The last time Daniel and I stopped at this viewpoint we actually saw a Grizzly bear!
 He was just in the grass near the road chowing down on some grass.
 We stayed in our van (a good distance away) and watched him eat peacefully for a little while.
 Let this be your reminder that bears and other wildlife are very prominent along the Icefields Parkway and to be “bear aware” when you stop as well as when you’re driving!

 If you are into photography continue down the highway a little further from this viewpoint and turn left towards the Bow Lake car parking lot.